The VA Funding Fee Explained

 The amount of the funding varies depending on what type of loan is being obtained and whether a borrower has used VA eligibility before.
 It is also waived altogether if the veteran has a service-related disability rating of 10 percent or more.
 The funding fee is calculated as a percentage of the loan amount, and below are details on how much each borrower must pay.

-The VA funding fee for regular military veterans on a purchase loan is 2.15 percent for first-time use of their eligibility and 3.30 percent for each subsequent use.
-The funding fee for Reserves and National Guard members is 2.40 percent for first time use and 3.30 percent for each subsequent use.
-The fee is reduced to 1.50 percent for regular military and 1.75 percent for Reserves and National Guard members if you pay a down payment of 5 percent or more.
-It is reduced further to 1.25 percent for regular military and 1.50 percent for Reserves and National Guard if you pay a down payment of 10 percent or more.
+The VA funding fee for regular military veterans on a purchase loan is 2.3 percent for first-time use of their eligibility and 3.6 percent for each subsequent use.
+The fee is reduced to 1.65 percent if you pay a down payment of 5 percent or more.
+It is reduced further to 1.4 percent if you pay a down payment of 10 percent or more.

-Cash-out refinances have the same funding fee amount as a purchase loan.
-Regular military are charged 2.15 percent for first time use and 3.30 percent for each subsequent use.
-Reserves and National Guard are changed 2.40 percent for first-time use and 3.30 percent of each subsequent use.
+Cash-out refinances have the same funding fee amount as a purchase loan: 2.3% for first time use and 3.6 percent for each subsequent use.

 VA Funding Fee Waiver